 Different Ways to Prevent DNS Leak in Future

 No one wants to have a headache after fixing anything.
 People expect relief while.
-So before you go into sleep make everything right for tomorrow.
+So before you go to sleep make everything right for tomorrow.
 That’s what we will discuss here.

-Apart from the above explained solution, read some more tips below to avoid DNS leak in the future.
+Apart from the above-explained solution, read some more tips below to avoid a DNS leak in the future.
 If you think your ISP’s DNS is not benefiting you except harming.
 If your VPN does not have a secured tunnel to protect you, no problem, here are other solutions.

 Manually Change DNS Server